raspibolt/raspibolt/guide/bonus/raspberry-pi/golang.md

 ## Install Go

-* Check the latest stable version of the arm64 binary at https://golang.org/dl/ and download it
+* Check the latest stable version of the arm64 binary at https://golang.org/dl/ and download it.

   ```sh
   $ cd /tmp